 Were you expecting the email?
 If not, can you verify the email was sent by the sender?

 Note the sender’s email address?
 Is it one you are familiar with and does it match the name displayed?

 Does it contain repetitive grammar mistakes or any obvious poor spelling and punctuation?

 Below you can see the difference between a legitimate and fake Office 365 delivery failure notification.
-If you have any questions or concerns about a potential fake email feel free to give one of our locations a call.
+If you have any concerns about a potential fake email feel free to give one of our locations a call.